pallets/click/docs/testing.rst

 provides test functionality that helps you invoke command line applications and check their behavior.

-These tools really only should be used for testing as they are changing the whole interpreter state for simplicity and they are not in any way thread safe!
+These tools should really only be used for testing as they change the entire interpreter state for simplicity and are not in any way thread-safe!

 Basic Testing
 -------------